Louis-CharlesBiron/canvasDotEffect/readme.md

 # Render

-Render is a static class that centralizes most context operation.
+Render is a class that centralizes most context operation.
 It provides functions to get types of lines and *stroke / fill* them.
-Most of the calls to this class are automated via other classes (such as *Dot* and *FilledShape*), except for the line getters which allow more customization.
+Most of the calls to this class are automated via other classes (such as *Dot* and *FilledShape*), except for the utility line getters which allow more customization.
+It is automatically instanciated by and linked to any Canvas instance.

+#### **The RenderStyles constructor takes the following parameters:**
+- **ctx** -> The canvas context.

 #### Example use 1:
 ###### - Manually drawing a custom line